 If you are not ready to make the leap to an entire mattress, Sleep on Latex also makes a mattress topper with its natural latex.
 And if you end up liking their mattress or topper, you can even get a latex pillow from them too.

-The Sleep On Latex Pure Green was developed by a design team based in Boston.
+A design team based in Boston developed the Sleep On Latex Pure Green.
 It is also assembled and packaged in the USA, helping boost local economy.

 - GREENGUARD Gold certified

 - Comes in soft, medium, and firm

 - 10-year warranty

 - GOTS Certified wool and cotton

 - Not great for those with latex allergy

 Standards Met: GREENGUARD Gold, GOTS (wool and cotton components)

 The Sunrising Bedding hybrid latex and innerspring mattress is a product of clear research and testing.
 The top layer is infused with 100% natural latex.
 The manufacturer reports that this latex comes from Thai rubber plantations and is created using the Talalay Technology.
 The covering is made of cashmere, and inside there are just fabric and metal springs.